 Here are the books I recommend that are available for SQL 2012.

 Here are the books I recommend in terms of building a base technical knowledge on databases and virtualization.

 Here are the books I recommend for data professionals that are looking enter into the field of business analytics.

 Here are the books I would recommend with regards to professional development for DBA’s.
 They are all focused on improving your soft skills.
 The other book libraries contain a wealth of information to help you with your technical skills.

-Here are the books I would recommend with regards to database design something I consider to be a lost art these days due to advances in hardware.
+Here books I recommend with regards to database design.
+I consider design to be a lost art these days due to advances in hardware.
 Powerful CPU, lots of memory, and fast disks are able to overcome and hide bad database designs.
 Typically bad designs are only exposed after being deployed to production.
 I hope these books can help someone to avoid such a situation.

 Here are the books I would recommend with regards to database modeling.